willhaben/spring-data-with-multiple-keyspaces/Blogpost.md

 Now the fun part starts.
 We need to create all the beans Spring requires to use the repositories.
 This includes in addition to the actual `CqlSession` also configurations on which entities are mapped within this configuration and should be possible to be mapped by our ORM mapper.
-In our example below we also automatically create the keyspace - which we do for simplicity in testing but should never be done in a production environment.
+In our example below we also automatically create the keyspace - which we do for simplicity in testing but should not be done in a production environment typically.
+There also might be other configurations within the `SessionBuilderConfigurer`necessary - but that's not topic of this post.

-Also, we have to qualify every single bean, as we'll create a second configuration with the same beans afterward for the second keyspace.
+We have to qualify every single bean, as we'll create a second configuration with the same beans afterward for the second keyspace.
 I've included the full configuration below.
 Running the service with a single keyspace and this configuration will work without any issues.
 But we do not want to stop there.